 Request a ‘devel’ course online using the D2L Brightspace Development Course Request Form.

-able to request course shells if you are listed as the official Instructor of
+NOTE: You may only request and/or merge course shells if you are listed as the official Instructor of

 Record (IOR) on the Course Schedule.
 If you are not listed as the IOR, please